 PIERRE, SD (KSFY) - Sometimes you don't realize your own strength until you're tested.
 Carrie-Lynn Romeo is sharing her story about her battle with acute lymphoblastic leukemia.
-"He put this in your path so you can overcome, so you can do something great like be an inspiration and help people," she said.
+"He put this in your path so you can overcome, so you can do something great like be an inspiration and help people," said Romeo

 Carrie Lynn Romero Avera Bone Marrow Recipient

 The effects of chemotherapy were difficult.
 "I lost my hair and that was a really big part of it.
 I used to have long hair, like way down here.
 And now it's coming back and I'm really grateful to be alive."

 Carrie-Lynn's treatment included a bone marrow transplant, including the search for a match among her family.
 Her youngest son was a match.
 "He was just my baby I didn't want to use him," said Romeo.

 The scope widened and to their surprise, her half-sister was a match.